 I don't really know how to explain the laughter I had today (late, late last night/early morning).
 I got home from work and when the fiance met me at the door of the house we're moving into, he said, "Do we have to paint tonight?
 I'm sorry, I'm just not in the mood."

-the future location of the bar
+The fiance as we were brainstorming the future location of the bar in our basement. |

 I knew I had the energy if I needed it, but I did not really have the motivation to do a good job.